pupilfirst/wd101-scripts/numbers-booleans-objects/accessing-data-in-js-objects/README.md

 # Text

-Every Javascript objects has properties associated with it.
+Every JavaScript objects has properties associated with it.
 And there are two ways to access those properties: 1) using `dot notation` and 2) using `bracket notation`.

 #### Dot notation
 ```js